 Species in jeopardy

 The event is catastrophic for conservation.
 Large saiga herds have roamed the grassy Eurasian steppe since the last Ice Age - but numbers collapsed 95 percent in the 1990s, mainly due to poaching, for meat and for the animal's prized spiralled horns - used in Chinese traditional medicine.
-Only in recent years had numbers recovered from a global population of less than 50,000 animals to around 250,000, largely thanks to Kazakh and international efforts.
+Only in recent years had numbers recovered from a global population of less than 50,000 animals, largely thanks to Kazakh and international efforts.

 The particular herd affected in the outbreak is a large population in Kazakhstan's Betpak-dala region, and the one most secure from poaching - which is still the biggest threat saigas face.